pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 score.
 First we'll put together the text of what the narrator will say.
 We have already seen how to glue strings together to make one big string by using the `+` operator.
-But this time it's more complicated, because the pieces we want to assemble are:
+But this time it's more complicated, because the pieces we want to join together are:

 * the string `"You got"`;
 * the number of questions the player got right — this is the value of